-- 1 IPX4 classification means that the electrical system is protected against spray water. - 2 Static stability downhill, uphill, and sideways according to ISO 7176-1 = 9° (15.8 %)

-Dynamic stability according to ISO 7176-2 = 6° (10.5 %)

-3 Note: The drive range of a mobility device is strongly influenced by external factors, such as the speed setting of the wheelchair, the charging state of the batteries, surrounding temperature, local topography, road surface characteristics, tyre pressure, weight of user, drive style and use of batteries for lighting, servos etc.

-The specified values are theoretical maximum achievable values measured according to ISO 7176-4.

-- 4 Measured without seat cushion - 5 Horizontal distance of wheel axle from intersection of loaded seat and backrest reference planes - 6 The actual kerb weight depends on the fittings your mobility device has been supplied with.
+- 1 Usable battery capacity depending on the discharge time. - C20: Discharge over a period of 20 hours. - C5: Discharge over a period of 5 hours. - 2 IPX4 classification means that the electrical system is protected against spray water. - 3 Static stability downhill, uphill, and sideways according to ISO 7176-1 = 9° (15.8 %) - Dynamic stability according to ISO 7176-2 = 6° (10.5 %) - 4 Note: The drive range of a mobility device is strongly influenced by external factors, such as the speed setting of the wheelchair, the charging state of the batteries, surrounding temperature, local topography, road surface characteristics, tyre pressure, weight of user, drive style and use of batteries for lighting, servos etc. - The specified values are theoretical maximum achievable values measured according to ISO 7176-4. - 5 Measured without seat cushion - The actual kerb weight depends on the fittings your mobility device has been supplied with.
 Every Invacare mobility device is weighed when leaving the works.
 Refer to the nameplate for the kerb weight (including batteries) measured.

-Service